-Consumers in the UK have been forced to tighten the purse strings in the last few years as a result of the recession and the global economic crisis.
+Consumers in the UK forced to tighten the purse strings in the last few years.
+As a result of the recession and the global economic crisis.

 Many people have therefore trimmed their spending on luxuries and indulgences that they can manage without.
 However, a number of purchases that could be viewed in this light remain popular with some.

 For instance, editor of A Place in the Sun Magazine Liz Rowlinson has noted that many Britons are still keen to snap up holiday homes in desirable locations outside the UK.

 "People are still thinking of it very much as a good investment.
 Compared to the unattractive terms of other assets," she observed.

 However, Ms Rowlinson acknowledged that attitudes among overseas property owners have changed in the last few years.
 Due to recent economic conditions around the world.

 For instance, she noted that the continuing global financial crisis has left some individuals feeling very uncertain about the future.

 The overseas property market still a good investment